 Offshore sportsbooks accepting wagers from U.S. customers have always been illegal.
 The U.S. government has been unable to enforce this overseas.
 So, in 2006 Congress passed the Unlawful Internet Gambling Enforcement Act (UIGEA).
 This made it illegal for U.S. financial institutions to make transfers to unlawful internet gambling sites.
 Now, U.S. bettors use bitcoin to fund their offshore accounts.

 Congress could pass a similar law making it illegal for financial institutions to transfer funds to and from crypto exchanges.
 This should put an end to ransomware attacks since companies would no longer be able to legally buy bitcoin and other digital assets.
 It would also reduce illegal money laundering activities.

 Those in the U.S. could still own or trade digital assets.
 But they would no longer be able to convert them into U.S. dollars or buy them here using U.S. dollars.

 To pick the winner of the Academy Award’s Best Picture award, you should not necessarily select the one you think is best.
 You should pick the one that you believe the judges will think is best.
 It is the same with Bitcoin.
 You need to assess market sentiment, then invest accordingly.

 One way to discern sentiment is to look at price trends.
 I use a simple trend-following model to trade bitcoin myself.
-I also provide the bitcoin signals to some of my proprietary model licensees.
+I also provide these bitcoin signals to my proprietary model investors.